 The new regulatory scheme grants the OGC stronger compliance and enforcement powers.
 For example, the OGC may now impose administrative penalties and has broader powers to refuse to issue a future permit, and cancel, suspend, or amend existing permits.
 The OGAA also introduces greater penalties ranging between $25,000 and $1.5 million, and imprisonment for up to three years.

 The developments described above put mechanisms in place to facilitate effective public participation, streamline the regulatory process, and strengthen regulatory requirements.
 Whether this will translate into actual improvements to existing regulatory regimes will depend on how these developments are implemented.
 For example, how much money will be made available to the public under the NEB Participant Funding Program?
 Will the ASRD adhere to their targeted timelines for processing submissions?
 Will the OGC use its compliance and enforcement powers effectively?
 Proponents and stakeholders should familiarize themselves with these new regulatory developments and pay close attention to how they are applied.

-Shawn Denstedt's practice focuses on environmental, regulatory and aboriginal law issues.
-Jessica Ng's practice focuses on regulatory matters including environmental, aboriginal consultation, facilities applications and climate change issues in the energy sector.
+Shawn Denstedt QC's is a partner in Litigation.
+He focuses on environmental, regulatory and aboriginal law issues.
+Jessica Ng is an Associate in Litigation who focuses on regulatory matters including environmental, aboriginal consultation, facilities applications and climate change issues in the energy sector.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.